DevExpress/testcafe-hammerhead/README.md

 * WebSockets, EventSource
 * file upload
 * request events (`onRequest`, `onResponse`)
-* bypass requests
+* bypassing requests
-* custom UI on web page
+* custom UI on a web page

 ##  Reporting Issues and Contributing

-* if your website works differently with and without a proxy, create an issue.
+* If your website works differently with and without a proxy, create an issue.
-* if you find a problem, please provide a public link to your website or create a simple example to reproduce it.
+* If you find a problem, please provide a public link to your website or create a simple example to reproduce it.
-* all PRs with bug fixes should contain tests (there may be rare exceptions)
+* All PRs with bug fixes should contain tests (there may be rare exceptions)

 [![Build Status](https://travis-ci.org/DevExpress/testcafe-hammerhead.svg)](https://travis-ci.org/DevExpress/testcafe-hammerhead)